ikenna8317/cosc4353_group40/README.md

 Official repo of COSC 4535 Team 40 project

-frontend designs are in 'designs' folder
+screenshots are in 'sshots' folder